 Thirdly, there is an urgent need for Prompt Payment Legislation to be enacted for the Kenyan economy, which will flatten the curve of rising liquidity challenges arising out of the National and County Government’s failure to settle bills on time, as well as to inject some sanity on payments within the Private Sector as well.
 It is high time this economy weaned itself away from the late payment cycles currently being experienced and stifling growth.

 Last but not least, there is a very compelling case for an MSME Liquidity Fund, to help businesses survive the COVID crisis.
 Kenya Association of Manufacturers shared a proposal with the Ministry of Industrialization, Trade and Enterprise Development back in early April, and this would involve partial guarantees to the banking sector from the Government of Kenya as well as Development Financial Institutions to enable the private banks to perform credit checks and lend further to viable businesses, at preferential rates due to the reduced credit risk.
 This support package will be vital to get our economy back on track again.

 However, action on all four fronts above is needed immediately to prevent irreversible damage to our beloved country’s economy.
 The National Treasury must ditch some previous orthodoxies, and be ready for Business Unusual, not Business as Usual.

-The writer is the Chairman of the Kenya Association of Manufacturers and Vice Chair of the COMESA Business Council and can be reached on firstname.lastname@example.org.
+The Writer is the Chairman of Kenya Association of Manufacturers and the Vice Chair, COMESA Business Council.
+He can be reached on firstname.lastname@example.org.